rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 * Write_One_Time_Virial_Lifetime (the interval for recording the virial component of shear stress): saved as the DPD parameter `gamma` for particle types D-W
 * Contact_Force (used to set colloid-colloid hard-sphere interactions): saved as the DPD parameter `A` for particle types W-W
 * BDPeriod (the interval to record bond data): saved as the DPD parameter `gamma` for particle types W-W

+If you would like to make additional modifications to the files (or make similar modification to another program), it may be useful to know what has been changed.
+You can see what the changes are by comparing the modified files with their original equivalents in HOOMD-blue v2.9.
+A basic outline of what has been changed is given below/

+There are 15 files (5 that belong in the `hoomd/` directory and 10 that belong in the `hoomd/md/` direcotry).
+Line numbers correspond to the *modified* files:
+* hoom/
+	* `BoxResizeUpdater.cc`: modify the box-wrapping (Line 105-106, 115120)
+	* `BoxResizeUpdater.h`: no change (included for consistency)
+	* `ComputeThermo.cc`: add `h_pos` and `d_charge` variables during thermo calculation (Line 211), add flags (Line 235), use slabbed positions (Line 238-259,281-314)
+	* `ComputeThermo.h`: include `writeKE.h` and use it in the temperature calculation step (Line 69)
+	* `writeKE.h`: a new file that creates the "KineticEnergy.csv" output (KE of each contact number (1-2) and for all solvents, as well as counters)
+* hoomd/md
+	* `BondDataCSV.h`: a new file that creates the "BondData#.csv" file
+	* `EvaluatorPairDPDLJThermo.h`: makes changes to notify you if our new flags are updated during `evalForceEnergyThermo()` (Line 181-183)
+	* `EvaluatorPairDPDThermo.h`: makes changes to notify you if our new flags are updated during `evalForceEnergyThermo()` (Line 175-177), accounts for resolving particle overlaps (Line 205-229, 231-236, 238-240), adds colloid-colloid specific calculations (Line 242-259) lifetime calculations (Line 260-262) and hydrodynamics calculations (Line 263-304)
+	* `PotentialPairDPDThermo.h`: includes all the new header files that have been created, initialized the lifetime parameters (Line 69-77), counts colloids and initialized a lifetime object (Line 103-121), adds `h_diameter` and `d_charge` to the force arrays (Line 181-182), sets contact number (Line 192-202), resets the virial and contact number list before looping (Line 203-245), initializes diameter and radisu (Line 265-266), sets boundary conditions and seed (Line 295-303), modifies `dx` for surface-surface calculations (Line 307-356), changes the force and potential energy calculations (Line 367-372), removes special potential pair requirements (Line 378-380), adds new parameters to `evalForceEnergyThermo()` (Line 387-388), changes the virial calculation (Line 393-442), and adds `writeSingleTimeTagList()` (Line 472-499)
+	* `TwoStepNVE.cc`: adds `d_charge` and `Boxdims` (Line 89-91), initializes additional counters (Line 95-110), creates a new `MY_typej` for position calculations (Line 114-163), adds additional limits on particle movement for crossing boundaries (Line 193-219), and removes `getBoxdims` (Line 221)
+	* `TwoStepNVE.h`: no change (included for consistency)
+	* `distanceModification.h`: a new file for converting inter-particle distances to surface-surface measurements and resolving overlaps
+	* `forceContribution.h`: a new file for creating the "IsolatedVirial.csv" file
+	* `lifeTime.h`: a new file for creating output files related to inter-particle interaction lifetimes
+	* `writeVirials.h`: a ew file for creating the "Virials.csv" file
 <br>

 ## Next Steps